AdaCore/learn/courses/intro-to-ada/contracts.rst

 In this example, the package :ada:`Courses` defines a type :ada:`Course` for individual courses, and a type :ada:`Course_Container` that contains all courses.
-We want to ensure that the start date for every course is not set to a date after the end date.
-This is implemented in the function :ada:`Check`.
-In order to enforce this rule, we declare a type invariant for the :ada:`Course` that calls the :ada:`Check` for every object.
-For example, in the call to the :ada:`Init` function, :ada:`Check` will be called during the object creation to ensure that they meet our requirements.
+We want to ensure that the start date of every course is not set to a date after the end date of the same course.
+In other words, we want to check that the start and end dates are consistent to each other.
+This is implemented by the function :ada:`Check`.
+In order to enforce this rule, we declare a type invariant for the :ada:`Course` type that calls the :ada:`Check` function for every object.
+For example, in the call to the :ada:`Init` function, :ada:`Check` will be called during the object creation to ensure that the object that is being created matches our expectations.

 Predicates
 ----------